gliderlabs/registrator/README.md

 Service registry bridge for Docker

-Registrator listens for Docker events and register/deregisters services for containers based on published ports and metadata from the container environment.
+Registrator automatically register/deregisters services for Docker containers based on published ports and metadata from the container environment.
 Registrator supports [pluggable service registries](#adding-support-for-other-service-registries), which currently includes [Consul](http://www.consul.io/) and [etcd](https://github.com/coreos/etcd).

 By default, it can register services without any user-defined metadata.
 This means it works with *any* container, but allows the container author or Docker operator to override/customize the service definitions.

-Registrator pairs well with [ambassadord](https://github.com/progrium/ambassadord) and together are part of upcoming opinionated discovery/routing solution [Consulate](https://github.com/progrium/consulate).

 ## Starting Registrator